Shifting to a Cash Flow Mindset in Money Management

 Where to Start

 To begin, I can gather current expense estimates and draft a plan outlining various income sources to support these expenses.
 For instance, let’s assume an annual expense of $100,000.
 To clarify, the table below uses arbitrary numbers for simulation purposes.
-In this scenario, the total income matches the annual expenses exactly.
+In this scenario, the total income is 54% buffer on the annual expenses. [ updated error ]

 However, if I increase my estimated expenses to $135,000, the revised table would look like this: